 Procedure and Timeline

-The Chayes Fellowship Program will identify placement organizations on an ongoing basis and manage the application process.
-Applicants will be chosen by a Fellowship Selection Committee which includes Harvard Law School faculty members and staff of the Office of Clinical and Pro Bono Programs and International Legal Studies.
+The Chayes Fellowship Program will identify and publicize potential placement organizations on an ongoing basis.
+Placement organizations may extend offers for summer positions directly to students.
+The annual cohort of Chayes Fellows is chosen by a Fellowship Selection Committee which includes Harvard Law School faculty members and staff of the Office of Clinical and Pro Bono Programs and International Legal Studies.
 The Selection Committee will review the applications in order to choose the most qualified candidates, who will then be offered fellowships contingent upon securing an approved placement.

-- March 31: Deadline for accepted Chayes Fellows to secure approved placement and make firm commitment to program.
+- March 31, 2021: Deadline for accepted Chayes Fellows to secure an approved placement and make a firm commitment to the program.

-- April–May: Final arrangements are made regarding stipends.
+- April–May 2021: Final arrangements are made regarding stipends.
 During this period students will arrange their own travel and housing for the summer.
-Mandatory briefing and training sessions will also take place during this period.

 Director, International Legal Studies